 Helping you get a restful night’s sleep

-There are many types of sleep disorders, from troublesome snoring to sleep apnoea, narcolepsy and parasomnias.
+There are many types of sleep disorders, from insomnia and troublesome snoring, to sleep apnoea, narcolepsy and parasomnias.

-Lack of sleep not only adversely affects daytime activities due to trouble concentrating, low mood and irritability, but it can also damage our health.
-Sleep apnoea, for example, can increase the risk of high blood pressure, abnormal heart rhythms, stroke and heart attack.
+Lack of sleep not only adversely affects daytime activities due to trouble concentrating, low mood and irritability, but it can also damage your health.
+Sleep apnoea, for example, can increase the risk of high blood pressure, abnormal heart rhythms, stroke and heart attacks.

-In patients with chronic sleep disorders such as narcolepsy, our specialists create tailored programmes of care to reduce symptoms and significantly improve quality of life.
+Our experts treat all sleep disorders (see below) and can create tailored programmes of care to reduce symptoms and significantly improve quality of life.